abhavanam-blip/terraform-provider-newrelic/website/docs/r/cloud_aws_eu_sovereign_link_account.html.markdown

   The collection mode cannot be changed after the account is linked.
 If you need to change it, you must destroy and recreate the resource.

 * **Region Availability**: AWS EU Sovereign regions are limited compared to standard AWS regions.
-Ensure the services you want to monitor are available in your target EU Sovereign regions.
+The primary EU Sovereign region is `eusc-de-east-1`.
+Ensure the services you want to monitor are available in this region.